 I made a very big batch of this tasty green sauce because I had bags of fresh herbs left over from a shoot.
 This is a fantastic way to preserve fresh herbs and add a big flavour hit to a few basic recipes.
 Adjust the quantities according to what want to make, and I worked on a ratio of 2 parts parsley to 1 part of both mint and basil.

 My mind went on a tangent and I used this delicious salsa verde in these 4 ways.
-I wanted to make a few more recipes because the sauce is so versatile, but I ran out of year and I needed to get on holiday.
+I wanted to make a few more recipes because the sauce is so versatile, but I ran out of the year and I needed to get on holiday.
 Some of the other ideas I thought of was to make a zucchini ‘linguini’ and toss the green sauce through that.
-Or add chopped green olives and stir this through regular pasta like I did with this recipe.
+Or add chopped green olives and stir this through regular pasta as I did with this recipe.
 I think it would be fabulous with a variety of vegetables and grilled fish too.

 What I said before about salsa verde:

-“You can find similar permutations of this green sauce across a few countries cuisine’s.
+“You can find similar permutations of this green sauce across a few countries cuisines.
 The French do a sauce verte, the Spanish a salsa verde, the Mexicans a salsa verde, the Germans a hessina green sauce and the Argentinians a chimichurri.
 The origin is firmly Italian though, and its classic version is essentially made using parsley, garlic, capers, onions, anchovies, vinegar, mustard and olive oil.”

 This version includes basil and mint and I love the huge flavour it delivers.
 I made a big bowl of the ‘mother sauce’ and then used this as a base in all these recipes, adding a few new things here and there.
-As you leave it, the flavors from the herbs seep into the olive oil
+As you leave it, the flavours from the herbs seep into the olive oil

 For the Bread spread – I added a few finely chopped spring onions to the green sauce and loosened it a little with extra olive oil.